+The Fund's remaining assets will be invested into the BCPP pool as and when suitable investment solutions become available.
 Any assets not invested in BCPP Ltd will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
-The next such review will take place no later than 2020.